A Scalable Formal Verification Methodology for Data-Oblivious Hardware: Methodology

 \subsection{UPEC-DIT Overview}

 Fig.~\ref{fig:upec-dit-flow} shows an overview of the different steps of the methodology.
 We describe each step in more detail in the following subsections.
 We base our work on a methodology called \textit{\ac{upec}}~\cite{2021-MuellerFadiheh.etal, 2023-FadihehWezel.etal}. \ac{upec} utilizes \ac{ipc}~\cite{2008-NguyenThalmaier.etal, 2014-UrdahlStoffel.etal} and a 2-safety model to systematically and exhaustively trace the propagation of confidential information through the system.
-Originally, UPEC was devised to detect transient execution attacks in processors.
+Originally, \ac{upec} was devised to detect transient execution attacks in processors.
 In that scenario, the secret is stored at a protected location (\emph{data-at-rest}) from which it must never leak into the architecturally visible state.

 This paper extends over previous \ac{upec} approaches in that it targets a threat model for \emph{data-in-transit}, i.e., confidential information is processed legally, but must not cause any unwanted side effects.
+This threat model only allows the attacker to observe microarchitectural side effects resulting from the victim's processing of confidential data.
+These side effects take the form of variations in the execution time of the victim's operations.
+UPEC-DIT must therefore tolerate the processing of confidential data within the data path, i.e., it must discriminate between legal and illegal propagation of secrets through the hardware.
+Since these side effects are dictated by the control behavior of the \ac{hw}, the challenge for UPEC-DIT is to detect such secret-dependent control logic alterations.

 Our starting point is the \ac{rtl} description of the system.
 Based on the specification, we partition the I/O signals of the design into control and data.
 With this information, we create the computational model and initialize the main inductive property for UPEC-DIT which is then submitted to the main algorithm that implements the induction step in our global reasoning.
 During the execution of the algorithm, the property is iteratively refined with respect to the internal state signals until it either holds or a counterexample is returned, describing a data-dependent behavior.
 This refinement procedure is conservative in the sense that a wrong decision may lead to a false counterexample, but never to a false security proof.
 If the property holds, the final step is to ensure that our assumptions for the proof are valid by performing an induction base proof.
 Once both, the induction step property and the induction base property, have been successfully verified we have obtained a formal guarantee that the design under verification operates in a data-oblivious manner.